turingschool/backend-curriculum-site/module1/lessons/testing_strategies_and_encapsulation.markdown

 ### Introduction

-* There are two pieces to testing - validation and design.
+* There are two benefits to testing - validation and design.
   * Validation - Does the software do what it is supposed to do?
   * Design - Documents what the code does.
 Helps determine what software should do and how you know it works.